 We rely on your consent:

-- To provide your personal data to a third party who does not have a legal right to receive the information, for example a lawyer, a friend, a member of your family who does not have parental responsibility over a child.
+- To provide your personal data to a third party who does not have a legal right to receive the information, for example a solicitor or other person making a data subject access request on your behalf, a friend, a member of your family who does not have parental responsibility over a child.

 - Received from a child to provide personal data to a parent, where the child has been deemed capable of giving consent.